vmware-tanzu/application-accelerator-samples/where-for-dinner/doc/TAPDeployment.md

 kubectl apply -f ./config/developer/
 ```

+**NOTE:**  If you have chosen AppSSO as well as TAP Spring Cloud gateway as configuration options, it is likely that the Gateway component will fail to
+deploy due to the AppSSO client registration secret not being created yet.
+If this occurs, delete the Spring Cloud Gateway instance and rerun the `kubectl apply -f ./config/service-operator/` command after applying configuration in the `./config/app-operator` directory.

 Depending on previously installed/cached components, network speed/latency, and available cluster compute, the amount of time for the RabbitMQ cluster to spin up and the workloads to build and deploy may vary greatly.
 It is possible for the process to take more than 10 minutes in some instances.

 Once the applications have been successfully built and deployed, you can get the URL of the Where for Dinner application by running the following command.  **Note** If need be, change the namespace `workloads` to the namespace where you deployed the applications.